 Dependencies

-To use this parameter, set the parameter Parameterize by to the value of Load-dependent Magic Formula coefficients.
+To use this parameter, set for the parameter Parameterize by meaning Load-dependent Magic Formula coefficients.

 Default value